MakotoIchinose/blender_mmd_tools-UE4/README.md

 * Base Texture Folder
     * Path for textures shared between models.
 In order to copy textures properly while exporting to pmx file.
 * Dictionary Folder
     * Path for searching custom csv dictionaries.
-You can create your own dictionary or download from [Hogarth-MMD/mmd_tools_translation](https://github.com/Hogarth-MMD/mmd_tools_translation).
+This particular branch is following Unreal Engine's bone naming convention.

 ### Importing a model
 1. Go to the mmd_tools panel